 Waste disposal fees for all businesses is high, especially for materials that can’t be recycled.
-Most waste disposal yards will charge in the region of £80+vat per tonne with a minimum charge too.
+Most waste disposal yards will charge in the region of £100+vat per tonne with a minimum charge too.
 Then there’s the time it takes to get to the yard and fuel costs.
-Expect to pay an installer a disposal fee of between 0.50p and £1.00 per square metre of carpet and underlay with a minimum fee of between £25 and £50.
+Expect to pay an installer a disposal fee of between £1 and £2 per square metre of carpet and underlay with a minimum fee of between £25 and £50.
 Of course, it’s free to dispose of your carpet at many council waste yards, but only if you take it there yourself.

 Carpet Fitting Cost

-The going rate is around £3.50 per square metre if you go with an installer via a national retailer.
-If you choose a carpet installer directly expect to pay between £2.50 and £3.50 per square metre.
-The minimum fee is usually around £40 but is often higher in London.
+The average price is around £3.75 per square metre (around £5 in London) if you go with an installer via a national retailer.
+If you choose a carpet installer directly expect to pay between £3 and £3.50 per square metre.
+The minimum fee is usually around £40 but is often much higher in London and the south east.